Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 Your coach heads west, past the farming villages of the old Kingdom of Bohemia, toward Plzen (Pilsen).

-The famous Skoda Works, one of Europe's largest munitions factories is located here, but the city owes its world-wide reputation to a more pleasant industry: the brewing of beer, which goes back to the Middle Ages.
-Consider a visit to the Pivovarské or Brewery Museum.
+The famous Skoda Works, one of Europe's largest munitions factories is located in Pilsen but the city owes its world-wide reputation to a more pleasant industry: the brewing of beer, which goes back to the Middle Ages, as documented at the Pivovarské or Brewery Museum.

-Don't miss the old city center, which is known for its Renaissance façades and the 26 houses decorated by modern artist Mikolas Ales with historical friezes.
+Don't miss the old city center, which is known for its Renaissance façades and the two dozen houses decorated by modern artist Mikolas Ales with historical friezes.
 The 343-foot tower of the Gothic Church of St. Bartholomew dominates the central square, now called Namesti Republiky.
-Inside the church, there's the revered Plzener Madonna, carved in limestone.

 Cross the German border and continue into Munich, the world capital of Gemütlichkeit!
 You'll be struck by your first impression of the city and its landmarks, which have been beautifully restored and returned to their pre-war condition.